mislav/action-shellcheck/README.md

 ## Run a specific version of Shellcheck

-If running the latest stable version of Shellcheck is not to your liking, you can specify a concrete version of Shellcheck to be used.
-When specifying a custom version, please use any of the released versions listed in the [Shellcheck repository](https://github.com/koalaman/shellcheck/tags).
+If downloading the latest stable version of Shellcheck on each run is not to your liking, you can specify a concrete version of Shellcheck to be used, or skip downloading altogether in favor of pre-installed shellcheck in GitHub-hosted runners.
+When specifying a concrete version, please use any of the released versions listed in the [Shellcheck repository](https://github.com/koalaman/shellcheck/tags).

 ```yaml
    ...